Estimating means of bounded random variables by betting: Introduction

+We now have the appropriate context for a concrete formalization of our problem, which is slightly more general than introduced above.
+After that, we describe the game, why the rules of engagement result in valid statistical inference, and derive computationally and statistically efficient betting strategies.

-\paragraph{Outline}The rest of this paper is organized as follows.
-We describe our ``computational approach to concentration inequalities'' in more detail in Section~\ref{sec:setup}.
-We then describe a new predictable mixture approach to deriving confidence sequences using exponential supermartingales (Section~\ref{section:warmup}), which already leads to computationally efficient and visually appealing empirical Bernstein confidence intervals and sequences.
-We then develop a new martingale approach to deriving time-uniform and fixed-time confidence sets for means of bounded random variables, and connect the developed ideas to betting (Section~\ref{section:capitalProcess}).
+\paragraph{Outline.} We summarize the broad approach in Section~\ref{sec:setup}.
+As a warmup, we derive a new predictable plug-in method for deriving confidence sequences using exponential supermartingales (Section~\ref{section:warmup}), which already leads to computationally efficient and visually appealing empirical Bernstein confidence intervals and sequences.
+We then further improve on the aforementioned methods by developing a new martingale approach to deriving time-uniform and fixed-time confidence sets for means of bounded random variables, and connect the developed ideas to betting (Section~\ref{section:capitalProcess}).
 Section~\ref{section:howToBet} discusses some principles to derive powerful betting strategies to obtain tight confidence sets.
 We then show how our techniques also extend to sampling without replacement (Section~\ref{sec:WoR}).
 Revealing simulations are performed along the way to demonstrate the efficacy of the new methods, with a more extensive comparison with past work in Section~\ref{section:simulations}.
-We postpone all proofs to Section~\ref{sec:app-proofs} and further theoretical investigations and insights to Section~\ref{sec:app-theory}.
+Section~\ref{section:history-short} summarizes how betting ideas have shaped mathematics, outside of our paper's focus on statistical inference.
+We postpone proofs to Section~\ref{sec:app-proofs} and further theoretical insights to Section~\ref{sec:app-theory}.